Introduction to Kafka Zookeeper

 - Which workers are currently available?

 It’s a tool that applications can use to recover from partial failures in your cluster.
-It also plays an integral part of HBase, High-Availability (HA) MapReduce, Drill, Storm, Solr, and much more.
+It also plays an integral part in HBase, High-Availability (HA) MapReduce, Drill, Storm, Solr, and much more.
 Zookeeper is itself a distributed application providing automated code-writing facilities.

 The specific services that Zookeeper offers are as follows: